cs2727/StudioGhibli-Website/README.md

 people) with the relevant data (films, characters) that the user can query through via a drop-down list.
 This web-application is also web-responsive.

+Here is the URL link for this web-app as it is hosted by Github IO - https://cs2727.github.io/StudioGhibli-Website/